-The main objective of the Project is to improve the transport conditions, including safety, on the main corridors in Montenegro, through the rehabilitation and upgrading of five designated sections, as well as the construction of two city bypasses.
+The main objective of the Project is to improve the transport conditions, including safety, on the main corridors in Montenegro, through the reconstruction and upgrading of eight designated sections.

 These sections are located throughout the whole territory of Montenegro (see Figure 2.1 Map of Project locations in Montenegro).